 – Internal training documents.

-– Documentation such as staff rosters, and policy and procedure documents you have written or contributed to.
+– Documentation such as staff rosters, policy and procedure documents you have written or contributed to.

 – Minutes of meetings you have chaired or participated in.